io-gui/io/docs/elements-color.md

 Implements `IoColorPanel` and `IoLayerSingleton`.

-A singleton instance of `IoColorPanel` to be used with `IoColorPicker` or other elements requiring a temporary `IoColorPanel` element.
+A singleton instance of `IoColorPanel` floating inside `IoLayerSingleton`.
+It is used by `IoColorPicker` and other elements.

 ## `IoColorSwatch`